-Transfer evaluation of Vascular Technology, Diagnostic Medical Sonography, Cardiac Sonography, Physical Therapist Assistant, Occupational Therapy Assistant, Surgical Technology and Nursing curriculum candidates are based upon criteria specified in program guidelines and according to program-specific accreditation standards.
+- \ Transfer evaluation of Vascular Technology, Diagnostic Medical Sonography, Cardiac Sonography, Physical Therapist Assistant, Occupational Therapy Assistant, Nursing, RN-to-BSN, and Surgical Technology curriculum candidates are based upon criteria specified in program guidelines and according to program-specific accreditation standards. - \\ Transfer of Credit earned prior to 20 years before the student's application will be at the discretion of the Registrar.